Arizona officer shot, one person detained at Amtrak station, reports say

 An Arizona police officer was shot Monday and one person was taken into custody at an Amtrak station, according to media reports.

-The shooting occurred around 8 a.m. at the train station in downtown Tucson, the Tucson Police Department told Fox News.
+The shooting occurred around 8 a.m. at a train station in downtown Tucson, the Tucson Police Department told Fox News.
+The Sunset Limited, Train 2, was traveling from Los Angeles to New Orleans, Amtrak spokesman Jason Abrams told Fox News.
+The 137 passengers and 11 crew members on board were evacuated from the station.

+No injuries were reported to the crew of passengers, Abrams said.
+Amtrak is working with local and federal authorities, he said.

+Security footage at the station posted online shows a train arriving at the station while other footage shows some of the shooting.

 CLICK HERE TO GET THE FOX NEWS APP